seajayseajay/seajayseajay.github.io/index.md

 ## Latest news

-- My paper "A first look at the prosody of focus and stress in Yami (Tao)" with Argyro Katsika has been accepted to the *Speech Prosody 2026* conference (May 26-29, 2026)!
-Hope to see you in Philadelphia!
+- My proceedings paper "A first look at the prosody of focus and stress in Yami (Tao)" (with Argyro Katsika) from the *Speech Prosody 2026* conference has now been published [and is available here](https://www.isca-archive.org/speechprosody_2026/young26_speechprosody.html).
 - I'm officially on the job market!
 I am open to academic positions (tenure-track, lecturer, postdoc) in Linguistics, Anthropology, or related fields (e.g. English, Modern Languages, East Asian Studies, etc.).

 ## Hello!